alps-asd/alps-asd.github.io/manuals/1.0/en/tutorial_rest.md

 2. They can move "somewhere else" (possible state transition).
 3. "How" to move is defined (transition method).

+These three elements are the basics of a state transition system.

+### Two States in REST

-There are two important types of states in REST applications:
+In addition to the states used in state transitions, REST has two important types of states:

 1. **Application State**
-   - Represents the current location on the client (browser) side, expressed through URLs.
+- Represents the client (browser) location, expressed as URLs

 2. **Resource State**
-   - Represents the state of the data managed on the server side, which the client accesses.
+- Represents the state of data managed on the server

+The client accesses resource states by changing its application state, and the server responds with both resource states and network affordances that describe possible state transitions.

 ### Basic Flow of State Transitions in REST Applications